keboola/crewai_demo/docs/mvp/management-api-documentation.md

 # AI Agent Platform Management API

 > [!NOTE]
-> This documentation outlines the Management API for the AI Agent Platform, which allows AI engineers to deploy and manage their CrewAI agents on Kubernetes.
+> This documentation outlines the Management API for the AI Agent Platform, which allows AI engineers to deploy and manage CrewAI agents on Kubernetes.

 ## Table of Contents